withastro/astro/.changeset/empty-experts-unite.md

 Persistent DOM and Islands in Experimental View Transitions

 If you have `viewTransitions: true` enabled in your Astro config's experimental section, you can now take advantage of the new `transition:persist` directive.
-With this directive you can keep the state of DOM elements and islands on the old page when transitioning to the new page.
+With this directive, you can keep the state of DOM elements and islands on the old page when transitioning to the new page.

 For example, say you have a Video playing, it might look like this: